Netcracker/KubeMarine/documentation/Installation.md

   ```
    **Warning:** Pay attention on external resources links.
    For restricted environments links should be changed to local registry.
-   e.g. image: `docker.io/k8scloudprovider/openstack-cloud-controller-manager:v1.15.0` should be changed to
+   For example, image: `docker.io/k8scloudprovider/openstack-cloud-controller-manager:v1.15.0` should be changed to
    `registry:17001/k8scloudprovider/openstack-cloud-controller-manager:v1.15.0`

   **Warning**: Pay attention to pod security policies for cloud controller manager.
 You can create new ClusterRole or disable PSP.